Letter to Mid-America clergy about policy changes 8/23/16.

 - Completed seminars, workshops, or graduate coursework (on site or on-line) offered by institutions of higher education.
 (Those interested in transferable hours for graduate level programs may prefer to consider those institutions accredited by the Association of Theological Schools of the United States and Canada (ATS) and/or included in the database of the U.S. Department of Education Database of Accredited Postsecondary Institutions and Programs)

-- Completed coursework through Mid-America Center for Ministry
+- Completed coursework through Pastoral Ministry Training Program at Philips Theological Seminary.

 - Completed units of accredited Clinical Pastoral Education

 - Christian Church (Disciples of Christ) sponsored general, regional, area and cluster educational events

 - Seminars and workshops offered by professional associations (e.g. American Association of Pastoral Counselors, Association of Professional Chaplains, etc.)